ACT UNITED

 Minors impacted by sex trafficking: are all ethnicities, genders, and come from every community urban to rural.

-Common vulnerabilities that increase risk: youth who are experiencing shelter or food instability, missing from home, history of sexual abuse, struggling with drug or alcohol use/abuse, financial poverty, or emotional poverty including feelings of isolation, depression.
+Common vulnerabilities that increase risk: youth who are experiencing shelter or food instability, missing from home, history of earlier sexual trauma, struggling with drug or alcohol abuse/addiction, marginalized groups or individuals, financial poverty, or emotional poverty including feelings of isolation, depression.

 The #1 pathway into sex trafficking for minors: is relationships.
 Traffickers/predators use grooming tactics to build relationships with youth that gain trust, dependence, and secrecy, leading to control, violent abuse, and exploitation.
 They create the kind of relationships children and teens run to, not from.
 Kidnapping does happen for the purpose of entry into sex trafficking, but is not common.